After Life 2 is the pillow you can cuddle on to while feeling blue, and this might very well be the perfect time to do so.

 In the second season of After Life, nothing has changed.
 Tony, still mourning the death of his wife, Lisa, finds it arduous to get his life further.
-A grief-stricken Tony admits, all the best bits of his life died along with Lisa, and he is left with his somber self and a boon companion, Brandy, a German Shepherd.
+A grief-stricken Tony admits that all the best bits of his life died along with Lisa, and he is left with his somber self and a boon companion, Brandy, a German Shepherd.

 How the concept of ‘After Life’ applies to us, and Me.